Label-Efficient Model Selection for Text Generation: Results

 The full iterative selection flow is described in Algorithm~\ref{algo:model_comparison}.
-For the stopping criterion, we propose to use a reliability threshold based on the hypergeometric distribution (see Appendix~\ref{app:hypergeometric} for details).
-The threshold is a heuristic that approximates the level of risk, where a chosen threshold of $0.1$, for example, loosely corresponds to a likelihood of up to $10\%$ of choosing the wrong model.
-The risk threshold is set in advance, and reflects a preferred point on a trade-off: between the user's tolerance for error, and the amount of examples the oracle will need to annotate.
+For the stopping criterion, we propose a reliability threshold based on the hypergeometric distribution (for details, see App.~\ref{app:hypergeometric}).
+The threshold is a heuristic that approximates the level of risk, where a threshold of $0.1$, for example, loosely corresponds to a likelihood of up to $10\%$ of choosing the wrong model.
+The threshold is set in advance, and reflects a preferred point on a trade-off: between the user's tolerance for error, and the amount of examples the oracle will need to annotate.

 Results for the iterative algorithm are shown in Figure~\ref{fig_iterative}.
 Clearly, \method{} provides a significant advantage over random selection, increasing the likelihood of successfully determining the winner (right panel), while significantly reducing the number of examples sent to the oracle (left panel).